 - Analysing basic inference problems with Bayesian Networks (BNs) and BNs softwares

 - Essential population genetics

-- Assigning match probabilities; multiple propositions
+- Assigning conditional probabilities; multiple propositions and statement writing

-- Parentage testing and missing persons
+- Kinship analysis and missing persons

 - Solving interpretation challenges with various pedigrees (e.g. half siblings, nephew, children)